clayton-lab/BugSeq-er/work_in_progress_steps.md

         * Before running the script, go to the SRA Run Selector (https://www.ncbi.nlm.nih.gov/Traces/study/)
         * Insert the Sequence Read Archive (SRA) BioProject ID as an accession
         * Select the samples you want then downlowd the accession list and metadata for the selected samples
-    - Check the accession list file and name it 'SRR_Acc_List.txt'.
-Each line should have one accession number.
+    - Check the accession list file and name it 'SRR_Acc_List.txt'; each line should have one accession number
     - Run 'bash get_fastq.sh' in the project directory

 2. Pre-process the data using FastQC and MultiQC: reference files can be found in the [Pre-process folder](https://github.com/clayton-lab/BugSeq-er/tree/main/Pre-process)